-This plan is to be completed by the principal or nominee on the basis of information from the student's medical practitioner (ASCIA Action Plan for Anaphylaxis) provided by the parent.
+This plan is to be completed by the for Anaphylaxis) provided by the p minee on the basis of informat ion from the studen it's medical practitioner (ASCIA Action Plan

-for Anaphylaxis) provided by the parent.
-It is the parent's responsibility to provide the school with a copy of the student's ASCIA Action Plan for Anaphylaxis containing the emergency
+or Anaphylaxis containing the emergency

-procedures plan (signed by the student's medical practitioner) and an up-to-date photo of the student - to be appended to this plan; and to
+inform the school if their child's m e photo of the stude ent - to be appended to this plan; and to

-inform the school if their child's m School edical condition changes.
-Phone
+School 0 Phone

-Student Filone
+Student •

 DOB Year level

 Severely allergic to:

-Severely unergie to:

 Other health conditions

 Medication at school

 EMERGENCY CONTA CT DETAI LS (PARENT)

-Name Name
+Name · · · Name

 Relationship Relationship

 Home phone Home phone

 Work phone Work phone

 Mobile Mobile

 Address Address

-EMERGENCY CONTA CT DETAI LS (ALTERNATE)
+EMERGENCY CONTA CT DETAI LS (ALTERNATE) •

 Name Name

 Relationship Relationship

 Home phone Home phone

 Work phone Work phone

 Mobile Mobile

 Address Address

-Medical practitioner contact Name
+Medical practitioner contact Name 1 1

 Phone

 Emergency care to be

 provided at school

 Storage location for

 adrenaline autoinjector

-(device specific) (EpiPen® or
+(device specific) (EpiPen® or Anapen®)

-Anapen®)

 ENVIRONMENT

-ea (on and off schoo l site) the student will be in for the year, e.g.
+To be completed by principal or nominee.
+Please consider each environment/area (on and off school site) the student will be in for the year, e.g. classroom, canteen, food tech room, sports oval, excursions and camps etc.

-classroom, canteen, food tech room, sports oval, excursions and camps etc. Name of environment/area:
+Name of environment/area: n, sports oval, e excursions and camps etc.